pyeventsourcing/eventsourcing/README.md

 subscribers are policies of the application, which may execute further commands whenever a particular kind of event is received.
 Publishers of domain events are typically methods of domain entities.

-**Worked examples** — a simple worked example application (see below), with example entity class, example event sourced repository, and example factory method.
+**Worked examples** — a simple worked example application (see below) with an example entity class, with example domain events, an example factory method, an example mutator function, and an example database table.

 ## Usage